 Camping at our Provincial and National Parks

 Seaside vistas or riverside views.
 In the valley or on top of a mountain.
 Backwoods tenting or car camping.
-Nova Scotia is home to more than 110 private campgrounds, 20 provincial camping parks, and two spectacular National Parks.
+Nova Scotia is home to more than 110 private campgrounds, 20 provincial camping parks, and nine campgrounds within our two spectacular National Parks.

 From RV hook-ups to off-the-beaten-track adventures, discover what makes the great outdoors so great.

 Top 5 Provincial Park Camping Sites

 Camping here is popular for a very good reason, so sites at these campgrounds book up quickly.
 Be sure to make reservations

 - Rissers Beach - South Shore

 - Caribou/Munroes Island - Northumberland Shore

 Camp on the #1 Island in North America!

 Experience camping in Nova’s Scotia’s Cape Breton Highlands National Park - then get ready to brag about it.

 With 8 unique campgrounds, 26 hiking trails - including the famous Skyline Trail, 24 stunning look-off points, and waterfalls, wildlife, and white sand beaches - it's no wonder Cape Breton was voted the #1 island in North America by Travel + Leisure magazine.